Mission-Tech/croft/tf/modules/croft_app/README.md

 # croft_app

-Creates the per-app resources for croft
+A terraform module that individual apps will instantiate to be able to use the croft database.